HRTFformer: A Spatially-Aware Transformer for Individual HRTF Upsampling in Immersive Audio Rendering: Experiments

+We employ the Bayesian auditory localization model~\cite{barumerli2023bayesian} proposed by Barumerli et al. to estimate localization performance from the reconstructed HRTFs for perceptual evaluation.
+This model predicts directional responses based on binaural and monaural auditory features and has been shown to be useful for evaluating the perceptual validity of HRTFs.
+Using this framework, we report Polar Accuracy Error, Polar RMS Error, and Quadrant Error.
+Polar Accuracy Error reflects the local bias in the polar dimension for responses within 90 degrees of the target, Polar RMS Error measures the overall magnitude of the local polar error for those same responses, and Quadrant Error gives the percentage of responses whose polar error exceeds 90 degrees, thereby capturing large top-down and front-back confusions.
+To avoid highly distorted polar errors at the far left and right sides of the listener, the polar and quadrant metrics are evaluated only for target directions within 30 degrees of the median plane.

 Table \ref{tab:perceptual1} and \ref{tab:perceptual2} summarize the perceptual evaluation results.
+It should be noted that although Polar RMS Error values above 30 degrees may initially appear large, they are not necessarily unexpected from this model, because the metric is still evaluated over a broad range of median-plane directions, including front, elevated, and rear regions, where polar localisation is more challenging.
+This is also consistent with ~\cite{barumerli2023bayesian}, in which actual listener data show Polar Error values of 32.73 degrees.
+It is also consistent with \cite{hogg2024hrtf}, which uses the same evaluation framework, in which a Target condition is defined as the original high-resolution HRTF evaluated against itself (i.e. the best achievable performance), and this yields a Polar RMS Error of 32.11 degrees.

-HRTFformer excels baselines by a large margin in both polar accuracy error as well as quadrant error on sparsity levels 3, 5, and 19, demonstrating its effectiveness in preserving high fidelity of reconstructed HRTFs, which is crucial for accurate sound localization.
+HRTFformer outperforms the baselines by a large margin in both polar accuracy error and quadrant error at sparsity levels 3, 5, and 19, demonstrating its effectiveness in preserving the high fidelity of reconstructed HRTFs, which is crucial for accurate sound localization.
 The comparable perceptual scores under sparsity level 100 suggest that spectral discrepancy does not always directly translate to perceptual differences.
 This observation is further supported by Fig.~\ref{fig:Baselines_plot}(a), where GEP-GAN, despite showing clear deviations in magnitude from the reference at sparsity level 3, still obtains competitive polar accuracy.
-At sparsity level 100, all methods manage to reconstruct spectral cues closely aligned with the reference for both ears, as shown in Fig.~\ref{fig:Baselines_plot}(b), reinforcing the notion that perceptual accuracy is not solely depended on spectral similarity.
+At sparsity level 100, all methods manage to reconstruct spectral cues closely aligned with the reference for both ears, as shown in Fig.~\ref{fig:Baselines_plot}(b), reinforcing the notion that perceptual accuracy does not solely depend on spectral similarity.
 In addition, Fig.~\ref{fig:Median plane spectra} illustrates the spectral profiles of upsampled HRTFs generated by HRTFformer, compared against the ground truth HRTFs for each sparsity level at azimuth of $180^\circ$.